SchwartzLab/mazter_mine/README.md

 a methodology that profiles m6A quantitatively across transcriptomes in a single-base manner.

-Our preprint presenting MAZTER-seq, its capabilities and biological insigths derived from its use can be found in [biorxiv](https://www.biorxiv.org/content/10.1101/571679v1).

-This repository holds three files to run the MAZTER-seq computational pipeline:
+This repository holds three programs to run the MAZTER-seq computational pipeline, and an additional folder which includes a tutorial and test data to run it:

 ### helperFunctions.R